okolovmark/myrm/README.txt

 About:
-Program allows you to delete and restore folders and files
+Program allows you to delete and restore folders and files.

 Project structure:
 myrm
   additional_functions.py
   config.py
   converter_to_JSON.py
   edit_config.py
   main_logic.py